quicwg/base-drafts/draft-ietf-quic-transport.md

 A connection ID is used to ensure consistent routing of packets.
-The long header contains two connection IDs: the Destination Connection ID is chosen by the recipient of the packet and is used to provide consistent routing; the Source Connection ID is used to set the Destination Connection ID used by a peer.
+The long header contains two connection IDs: the Destination Connection ID is chosen by the recipient of the packet and is used to provide consistent routing; the Source Connection ID is used to set the Destination Connection ID used by the peer.

 During the handshake, packets with the long header are used to establish the